Accurate APR Calculator

 - (4) Appraisal, investigation, and credit report fees.

-- (5) Premiums or other charges for any guarantee or insurance protecting the creditor against the consumer’s default or other credit loss.
+- (5) Premiums or other charges for guarantees or insurance that protect the creditor against default.

-- (7) Premiums or other charges for credit life, accident, health, or loss-of-income insurance, written in connection with a credit transaction.
+- (7) Premiums or charges for credit life, accident, health, or loss-of-income insurance written in connection with credit.

-- (9) Discounts for the purpose of inducing payment by a means other than the use of credit.
+- (9) Discounts offered to induce payment by a means other than credit.

-- (10) Charges or premiums paid for debt cancellation or debt suspension coverage written in connection with a credit transaction, whether or not the coverage is insurance under applicable law.
+- (10) Charges or premiums for debt cancellation or suspension coverage written in connection with credit.

 Prepaid Interest

-If the software used to calculate the APR is not accurate, the lender may be subject to fines and adverse publicity leading to reputational damage.
+If the software used to calculate the APR is not accurate, the lender may face fines and reputational risk.

-The next section will prove to you the accuracy of this calculator.
+The next section demonstrates the accuracy of this calculator.

-All the example from Regulation Z, Appendix J
+All the examples from Regulation Z, Appendix J

 Lenders and borrowers need to have confidence in the tools they use.